dwhitacre/hds-tm-events/README.md

 ### TmioSim

 This is a simulator of trackmania.io using mockoon.
 If you want to make changes to this you will likely want to download the mockoon GUI, though direct changes to the json are technically supported as well.
 This is used in all local environments by default to avoid hitting trackmania io's api unecessarily for development and testing purposes.

+### E2e

+This contains the e2e and integration tests for all of the components of the application.
+Each of the components will have their own unit tests so this is specifically focused on testing from an user contract perspective.
+That is this will test the different interfaces that users can interact with ie the browser and the api directly.